AmericanGeezus/TeamsFunctions/docs/Get-TeamsUserLicenseServicePlan.md

 ```

 ### -DisplayAll
-Displays all Licenses, not only identified or relevant Teams Licenses
+Displays all ServicePlans, not only relevant Teams Service Plans
+Also displays AllLicenses and AllServicePlans object for further processing

 ```yaml
 Type: SwitchParameter